REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Mower_V6.2/Readme.txt

 ReP_AL 3D Printed Robot Lawn Mower
 ----------------------------------

-Code V6.1
+Code V6.2
 ------------------------------

 Upload the MEGA code to the Arduino MEGA
-Upload the Nano code to the Arduino Nano
-Upload the NodeMCU code to the NodeMCU Board
+Upload the Nano code to the Arduino Nano (same as 6.1) Upload the NodeMCU code to the NodeMCU Board (same as 6.1)

-Features of 6.1
+Features of 6.2
 ---------------

-- Menu options have been improved.
-Scrolling in both directions and easier coding.
-- More Test options have been added including a compass test and a volt amps test
-- First trials at compass mowing (very initial stages - not working well and not advised to use it yet)
-- Stabalised the heading hold by using compass degrees instead of heading.
+- Alarm timer function fixed
+- Added more options for timed mow
+- Easier menu in code to add custom options
+- mower displays the off time in timed mow.

 NodeMCU Board URL: